Nexfs System Requirements

 Memory not in use to serve I/O file operations is allocated to data caching; more memory = increase IO and overall performance.

 Linux, Nexfs has been tested on Ubuntu and Centos Stream.
 Although not explicitly tested, it should work with any Linux distribution which meets the requirements detailed below.

 Required Packages: Fuse3, UUID, Openssl

-Optional Packages: NFS Server, iSCSI Server (if not using the integrated Nexfs iSCSI server), Samba CIFS Server.
+Optional Packages: NFS Server, iSCSI Server (if not using the integrated Nexfs iSCSI server), Samba.